Boiler Installation and Replacement in Warsaw

 Can I install a boiler myself?

-Hanging it and connecting the water is technically possible if you have experience.
-But the electrical part (dedicated line, RCD, earthing) should be done by a professional.
-A boiler is an appliance that works with water and electricity simultaneously — mistakes here are life-threatening.
+You can physically hang it and connect the water if you know what you are doing.
+But the electrical side (dedicated line, RCD, earthing) should be handled by a professional.
+A boiler is a device that works with water and electricity at the same time — mistakes here can be life-threatening.

 What size boiler should I choose?

 30 litres — for a kitchen or one person.
 50 litres — for one or two people (shower).
 80 litres — for a family of two or three.
 100 litres — if you use a bathtub or the family is larger.
-The technician can advise during the site visit.
+The technician can help you choose during the site visit.

 Is an RCD mandatory for a boiler?

 Yes.
-It is not a recommendation but a safety requirement.
+This is not just advice but a safety requirement.
 An RCD (or RCBO) cuts the power if current leaks to the casing.
-Without it there is a real risk of electric shock through the water.
+Without it, there is a real danger of electric shock through the water.

 What is a pressure relief valve and why is it needed?

-It is a valve on the cold-water inlet that releases excess pressure during heating.
-Without it the tank can deform or rupture.
-The valve usually comes with the boiler — do not throw it away.
+It is a valve on the cold-water inlet that releases extra pressure during heating.
+Without it, the tank can deform or split.
+The valve usually comes with the boiler — don’t throw it out.

 Can a boiler be mounted on plasterboard?

-Yes, but with caveats.
-It must be fixed through the plasterboard into the structural wall, or a dedicated frame must be used.
-An 80-litre boiler full of water weighs close to 100 kg — standard toggle bolts will not hold.
+Yes, but there are conditions.
+It has to be fixed through the plasterboard into the structural wall, or mounted on a dedicated frame.
+An 80-litre boiler full of water weighs close to 100 kg — ordinary toggle bolts will not hold it.

 How long does a boiler replacement take?

-If the plumbing and electrics are ready and it is a straight swap — about two hours.
-If electrical or plumbing work is needed — up to four hours.
+If the plumbing and electrics are ready and it is a direct replacement — around two hours.
+If extra electrical or plumbing work is needed — up to four hours.

 What is included in the price?

-Labour, fixings (anchors, plugs), travel within Warsaw.
-Consumables (flexible connectors, fittings, cable, RCD) are charged separately as needed.
+Labour, fixings (anchors, plugs), and travel within Warsaw.
+Consumables (flexible connectors, fittings, cable, RCD) are charged separately if needed.

 Do you take the old boiler away?

-Removal is included in the replacement service.
-Carrying the old boiler out of the flat is an extra charge.
-Disposal needs to be arranged separately or discussed in advance.
+Removing it is included in the replacement service.
+Carrying the old boiler out of the flat is charged extra.
+Disposal must be arranged separately or agreed in advance.

 Who does the work

-Boiler installation and replacement is handled by technicians experienced with flats of all layouts — from older buildings in Praga to new developments in Wilanow.
-We arrive with tools, a hammer drill, and a basic set of fittings.
-If extra materials are needed, we discuss it beforehand.
-To book, call or message us — we reply within an hour.
+Boiler installation and replacement is done by technicians who know flats of all kinds — from older buildings in Praga to new developments in Wilanow.
+We come with tools, a hammer drill, and a basic set of fittings.
+If extra materials are needed, we talk it through beforehand.
+To book, call or message us — we get back to you within an hour.